Triggering workflows

 • Name: Enter a unique name for the schedule.

-• NQL: Enter an NQL query for the workflow targets.
+• NQL: Enter an NQL query for the workflow targets, which can either be devices, vdi_sessions or users.

-• Recurrence: Configure the timing and recurrence of the schedule.
+• Recurrence: Configure the time and recurrence of the schedule.
+Executions start at the scheduled time and can be distributed evenly over the hour.

 • Set parameters with: